clojureman/hotsauce/README.md

   * [List of subcommands](/doc/SUBCOMMANDS.md)
   * [Tutorial - yet to be written](/doc/TUTORIAL.md)

-#### By the way
+## ClojureScript must wait
 Hotsauce is spicey, but still in beta.
-Personally I consume it without fear.
+I'm pondering how to best support figwheel/cljsbuild, so for now you'd better stick to using it for Clojure

 ## Contributors
 * *You name could go here*